SBIR/STTR Phase II Reviews - Revised January 2016

 Consultant Services: For each consultant, provide an agreement which includes the following information: (1) the services to be provided; (2) the period of performance and the consultant's availability; (3) the qualifications of the consultant to perform the work; and (4) the rate of pay, not to exceed $600 per 8 hour day.
 Consultants should be chosen using a competitive selection process; otherwise, sole source justifications should be maintained.

 Indirect Costs: No documentation is required to support budgeted indirect costs plus fringe with an effective rate of 50% or less of direct salaries and wages (S&W).
 Documenation is required to support indirect costs with an effective rate greater than 50% S&W and is limited to 150% S&W. Indirect costs budgeted at an effective rate greater than 50% must be substantiated by a current indirect rate proposal for the most recently completed fiscal year expenses.
 The indirect rate proposal must clearly reflect total expenses per your financial statement and show a reconciliation.
 Rate proposals that do not have a clear reconciliation to total expenses as reported in the financial statements will not be reviewed and the 50% S&W "safe rate" will be recommended for funding.
 If available, the corresponding rate agreement should be provided; however, NSF reserves the right to make adjustments for forward pricing purposes.
 In the event the most recently completed fiscal year of activity does not reasonably reflect performance under the Phase II award, a budgeted rate proposal may be submitted in addition to the most recently completed fiscal year actual calculation.
 Budgeted rate proposals submitted without an actual calculation for the most recently completed fiscal year will not be reviewed.
 Budgeted pool expenses must be supported by actual cost data or evidence must be provided that a future obligation will be in place accompanied by a reliable quotation.
 Budgeted indirect rate proposals must include a reference column for each pool expense and each supporting document must be attached and labeled accordingly.
-(Indirect Cost Proposal Guidance and Sample)
+(Indirect Cost Proposal Guidance, see Indirect Rate Proposal Submission Procedures)

 Indirect Rate Proposal Adjustments: